If you want to start saving up for large purchases and future expenses, you may want to set up a sinking fund.

 How to set up a sinking fund

 Setting up a sinking fund is quite simple.
 You’ll just need to determine what funds you’ll be setting up and where you want to put them.
-The most challenge part is determining how much to put aside.
+The most challenging part is determining how much to put aside.
 Here are four easy steps to get started.

 - Determine what funds you want to have.
 Write a list of goals and expenses that you are saving for.

 - Determine how much you’ll put in each account.
 Create a specific target amount for each sinking fund.

 - Automatically transfer this money into each account each month.
 Start putting money away in your sinking funds based on your monthly budget.

 How much should you put in your sinking fund?